Christine Sneed

-Christine Sneed is an American author — the novels Little Known Facts (2013), Paris, He Said (2015), and Please Be Advised (2022), and the story collections Portraits of a Few of the People I've Made Cry (2010), The Virginity of Famous Men (2016), and Direct Sunlight (2023) — as well as a graduate-level fiction professor at Northwestern University who also teaches in Regis University's low-residency MFA program.
+Christine Sneed is an American author — the novels Little Known Facts (2013), Paris, He Said (2015), and Please Be Advised (2022), and the story collections Portraits of a Few of the People I've Made Cry (2010), The Virginity of Famous Men (2016), and Direct Sunlight (2023) — as well as a graduate-level fiction professor at Northwestern University.
+She also teaches creative writing for Stanford University Continuing Studies.
 She is the recipient of the Chicago Public Library Foundation's 21st Century Award, the John C. Zacharis First Book Award (via Ploughshares), the Society of Midland Authors Award, the 2009 AWP Grace Paley Prize for Short Fiction, and the Chicago Writers' Association Book of the Year Award in both 2011 and 2017.

 Life

 Born September 24, 1971, Sneed grew up in Green Bay, Wisconsin, and Libertyville, Illinois.
 She earned an undergraduate degree from Georgetown University, where she studied French language and literature, and a Master of Fine Arts in creative writing from Indiana University Bloomington.

 Sneed's work has appeared in the anthologies The Best American Short Stories 2008, The PEN/O. Henry Prize Stories 2012, and New Stories from the Midwest 2016; the literary journals Ploughshares, New England Review, The Southern Review, Meridian, Glimmer Train, Pleiades, The Massachusetts Review, and The Greensboro Review; and The New York Times, San Francisco Chronicle, and Chicago Tribune as well as other publications.